everypinio/hardpy/docs/examples/operator_msg.md

 Operator messages can be used before, after, and during tests.

-The default message to the operator blocks further execution of the code, but the user can set the argument blocking=False and the function will display the message and continue execution of the test.
+The default message to the operator blocks further execution of the code, but the user can set the argument `block=False` and the function will display the message and continue execution of the test.
 In this case, the user can clear the operator message with the `clear_operator_message` function.